RudrakshKashyap/miscellaneous/SystemDesign/Tools/Nodejs.md

 ### Step 5: V8 Compiles and Executes

 1.  **Parsing:** V8 reads your JavaScript source code and breaks it down into a data structure called an **Abstract Syntax Tree (AST)**.
 This is like understanding the grammar and structure of a sentence.
+Then, its **Ignition interpreter** quickly translates the AST into a lean **bytecode**(remember-> it's not machine code) representation, which is executed immediately.
+This allows for fast startup times.

+    ### How Ignition "interprets"

+    When Ignition encounters a bytecode instruction, it doesn't generate new code.
+Instead, it jumps to a **pre-compiled handler**.

+    1. **The Dispatch Table:** Ignition has a big table of "handlers" (tiny snippets of machine code that were written by the V8 developers, not generated at runtime).
+    2. **The Fetch:** It looks at the current bytecode (e.g., `Add`).
+    3. **The Execution:** It looks up the `Add` handler in its table.
+    4. **The Action:** It jumps to that pre-written code, which tells the CPU to perform the addition using the values currently in the "virtual registers."
+    5. **The Next Step:** It moves to the next bytecode and repeats.

 2.  **Compilation:** V8 uses a **Just-In-Time (JIT)** compiler.
 This is the key to its speed.
 Instead of interpreting code line-by-line (which is slow) or compiling it all ahead of time (like C++), it does a mix:
-    *   It first compiles the code to a fast, but not highly-optimized, machine code.
+    *   It first compiles the code to a fast, but not highly-optimized, **machine code**.
 This lets the code start running very quickly.
     *   While the code is running, V8 profiles it in the background.
 If it notices a function being called repeatedly (a "hot" function), it sends that function through an **optimizing compiler** (called **TurboFan**) which produces highly-optimized machine code.
     *   If the assumptions of the optimized code turn out to be wrong (e.g., a variable changes type), it **deoptimizes** the code, falling back to the less-optimized version.
 This process is what makes modern JavaScript so fast.

 V8 works in several stages:
 1. **Parser**: Converts JavaScript text into an Abstract Syntax Tree (AST)
-2. **Interpreter (Ignition)**: Quickly converts AST to bytecode and starts executing
+2. **Interpreter (Ignition)**: Quickly converts AST to bytecode and starts executing.
 3. **Profiler (Magpie)**: Watches for "hot" functions that are called frequently
 4. **Optimizing Compiler (TurboFan)**: Compiles hot functions to highly optimized machine code

+5. **De-optimization**:
+    Because TurboFan makes "guesses" to optimize those hot functions (like assuming a variable will always be a number), it sometimes gets things wrong.

+    If the code suddenly changes—for example, you start passing a **string** into a function that used to only take **numbers**—the engine does something called **De-optimization**.
+It throws away the optimized machine code and "falls back" to the Ignition interpreter to handle the code safely again.

 ### Step 6: When System Calls Are Needed